 Pay close attention to the "Worst 12 months" figure in the lower right.
 Would you be comfortable if your investments lost that much in a year?
 Would you change your investments or stay the course?

 No problem, we've got the accounts, tools, and help you need to invest on your terms.

 Select your risk tolerance and easily invest in diversified, professionally selected portfolios of mutual funds or exchange-traded funds (ETFs).
 And you pay no trading commissions.

 Get started with as little as $500 (mutual funds) or $2,500 (ETFs).

-Automated professional management
+Automated investment management

 Core Portfolios uses advanced digital technology to build and manage your portfolio, based on your timeline and risk tolerance.
 It's a simple, low-cost way to get professional portfolio management.
-You pay a low advisory fee based on the value of the account but no commissions or transaction fees.

 You can open an account with as little as $500, or choose from other professionally managed portfolios.